 4) Payment Processing

 Also saving your company employees a great deal of time is advanced payment processing through IVR.
-Consumers can easily make payments, receive payment reminders, or check balances.
-In addition to saving you ample time, it serves to improve conversion rates because it allows the consumer to call in at their own convenience, rather than having to call in during business hours and wait to speak to an agent.
+Consumers can easily make payments, receive payment reminders, or check balances without ever speaking to a human.
+In addition to saving you ample time, it serves to improve revenue flows.
+Customers are more likely to pay on their own time rather than having to call in during business hours and wait to speak to an agent.

-While some consumers might still be critical of IVR systems, one cannot deny the improved convenience it offers them for a multitude of daily functions.
-A professional recording and an advanced, intuitive system can cost a bit of money at first, but over time, as conversion rates improve, workplace efficiency improves, and ample time is saved, the initial cost will be worth its weight in gold.
-If you are still using an older IVR system, upgrading could be the key to remaining competitive, better appreciating the customers’ needs, and ultimately improving your share of your target market.
+At the end of the day some consumers might still be critical of IVR systems.
+However, one cannot deny that automated systems offer multiple levels of convenience for the caller and the agent.
+A professional recording and an advanced, intuitive system are worth their weight in gold.
+If you are still using an older IVR system, upgrading could be the key to remaining competitive.
+It’s better to appreciate the customers’ needs and provide them a friendly, comforting experience.